Poker Games Available to Play Online

-It's often a big surprise to new player quite how many poker games there are.
+It's often a big surprise to new players quite how many poker games there are.
 When you take into account the many different variations of each of the main games, there are a lot.
 You can see a list of variants our listed variants.
 The vast majority of players stick to the most popular game, Texas Hold'em - however there are many more equally great games that are good to get started learning.

-This games comparison will show you that poker sites differ in terms of their offerings.
+Our games comparison listings will show you that poker sites differ in terms of their offerings.
 When it comes to comparing one room with another, there are a huge amount of facts that can affect their popularity.
 We compare each room by all the key features, ranking them according to our view of their offering.
 Whilst you'll almost certainly find Hold'em and Omaha on all reputable card rooms, there are many other popular card games such as 5 or 7 Card Stud and draw games which are only on the bigger sites that can sustain traffic in these games.
-The games listed below are all currently available online.
-Click on your game to see who offers it.
+The games listed below are the selection that are currently played online.

-Our comparisons take into account not only availability, but also competition, quality of software, volume of players across games, security, bonuses offered, look and feel and customer service.
+Our comparisons take into account availability, competition, quality of software, volume of players across games, security, bonuses offered, look and feel and customer service.

 Top 5 Poker Games Played Online

 Texas Hold'em, otherwise known as Hold'em is the #1 ranked game across online poker rooms and card rooms alike.
 Holdem is a community card game, meaning there are cards in each hand that are shared by all players.
 The idea is simple, players use their two hole cards (the two face down cards every player is initially dealt) along with the five community cards on the board (middle of the table) to make the best five card hand.
 The game can be played as no-limit, limit or pot limit.
 The shared cards are dealt in three stages with four betting rounds.
 Players won't know their finished hand until they see all the shared cards, so a key component of the game is to determine when to stay in a hand and when to get out.